PhilLockett/EBookGen/README.md

     git pull --rebase origin

-And run it with the mvn command.
-If the update fails, just delete the entire EBookGen directory and execute the "Cloning and Running" steps above.
+Then use the mvn command above to run it.
+If the update fails, delete the entire EBookGen directory and execute the "Cloning and Running" steps again.

+## Recommended work flow

+  1. Generate a template using your initial best guess for the required sections.
+  2. Update the xhtml files with your content.
+  3. Check content by viewing OEBPS/toc.xhtml in a browser.
+  4. If you realize the original template was wrong, generate a new template.
+  5. Copy the content from the old template to the new.
+  6. Go back to step 2.

 ## Points of interest
 This code has the following points of interest: